OrifInformatique/stock/README.md

 ### Installing

 1. [Clone the project](https://github.com/OrifInformatique/stock)
-2. Create a copy of the project root's "env_dist" file and rename it to .env, then adapt it if you want
+2. Create a copy of the project root's "env_dist" file and rename it to .env, uncomment informations and adapt them if needed
 3. From a terminal, go into the "ci-application" directory and run `composer install` to download required php packages (you have to install composer at first, you can [get it here](https://getcomposer.org/download/))
 4. In the "ci-application" directory, create a copy of the "env_dist" file and rename it to .env, then adapt it to your Docker's parameters
 ```